CraicOverflow89/KraQL/readme.md

 ### Tasks

  - implement exceptions for reserved words
- - database loader
+ - query execution time
  - params for all queries to be passed separately to query string
  - shell interface
  - docs